As explained in the page about the

 The US government abandoned the

-foreign reserves.
-Floating the exchange rate removed the
+floating the exchange rate removed the

-pressure from the Federal Reserve on President Nixon to raise taxes
+pressure from the Federal Reserve to constrain the growth of bank

 exchange rate was a scheme to preserve US foreign reserves.
-It prevented the growth of bank credit from depleting
+It prevented the

 official foreign reserves.
 But it did not

-Also, the floating exchange rate system
+The floating exchange rate system

-prevented the accumulation of foreign reserves.
+additional foreign reserves.
 All

 international transactions were required to be traded on a foreign